michrawson/Yark/ProjectY/readme.txt

 Description :
 Preprocess the data and load it into Hive Table

 File has already been updated.
+(See Hive_preprocessing_GDELT.hql for details)

 /****** Code Drop 2 *******/